 Lavender and rose are the best essential oils to reduce stress.
 Some popular direct-sales companies with local distributors will gladly give a free sample or two for you to try.
-Blogger Jenni Hulburt gives free essential oil sample kits to anyone who wants one.
-All you have to do is pay the shipping costs.
+Airomystic offers free samples, and they'll even pay the shipping.

 7. Take a Screen Fast

 Sometimes Facebook and email can be the root causes of your stress.
 It lets you see how much fun your friends had without you and shows you when your mom tags you in an embarrassing post.

 To make matters worse, screen time can cause an increase in anxiety and depression, according to a study published in the BMC Public Health Journal, so it is important to remember to turn off your phone every once in a while.
 Put your devices in another room and walk away.
 A few hours walking around a park will make you relax far more than Facebook and Twitter ever have.

 Grab that cucumber from the fridge and put on your robe for a spa day — brought to you by free samples.